What to know about buying insurance

 You can renew your insurance early, up to 44 days before your insurance policy expires.
 If you use the ICBC payment plan, your payments don't get withdrawn until your actual renewal date.

-The insurance renewal reminder you receive in the mail will include coverage and vehicle information, and a section for adding drivers to your policy.
+When it's time to renew, you'll get a reminder in the mail will include coverage and vehicle information, and a section for adding drivers to your policy.

 You can renew your policy: